 Do you ever wish there was an easy way to save emails from websites?

-If you want to find a solution to your lead generation troubles and make collecting emails easy, give [company] a chance by responding directly to this email or check out all the platform tools [here link].
+If you want to find a solution to your lead generation troubles and make collecting emails easy, give [AGENCY] a chance by responding directly to this email or check out all the platform-tools [LINK].

 Subject Line: Can we get together to discuss mutual opportunities?

 I’m on your website and noticed your agency offers a variety of services to help increase web traffic.
 Having said that, what are you doing to help convert that traffic once it arrives?